Syria peace talks resume as violence surges

 Al-Nusra and the rebels fought back, killing at least 23 regime loyalists, including Iranian and Afghan militia fighters, the Observatory said.

 Jihadists like those from Al-Nusra and the Islamic State group are excluded from the ceasefire.
 But in some areas, Al-Nusra is allied with rebel forces meant to be covered by the truce.

-Washington voiced concern Monday that an assault on Al-Nusra in Aleppo could spread to more moderate factions, and cause the truce to collapse and derail the peace efforts.
+Washington on Monday expressed worries that an assault against Al-Nusra in Aleppo may spread to moderate rebel factions, which could cause the truce to collapse and derail the peace efforts.

 “We are concerned about plans to attack and seize… Aleppo when there are clearly opposition groups there that are part of the cessation of hostilities,” State Department spokesman Mark Toner told reporters.

 The truce has allowed increased humanitarian aid deliveries and a significant drop in civilian deaths.